bastilimbach/bastilimbach.github.io/README.md

 - Happy coding! :+1:

 ## Contribution
 If you find a typo or some other bug, Pull Requests are very welcome!
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/bastilimbach/bastilimbach.github.io/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.
 > Important: Before you push your changes, run `npm run build`.

 ## License